 When a Dry Rot outbreak has been identified it is essential that treatment is carried out as soon as possible to avoid further damage and further expense.

-All Dry Rot surveys in North Wales are carried out by a fully qualified CSRT surveyor to provide you with the correct diagnosis and advice on treating and eradicating the Dry Rot fungus.
+All Dry Rot surveys in North, Mid & South Wales are carried out by a fully qualified CSRT surveyor to provide you with the correct diagnosis and advice on treating and eradicating the Dry Rot fungus.
 When dealing with Dry Rot you should always use a qualified PCA member company and the survey should always be carried out by a CSRT surveyor.
 For a Dry Rot survey in North Wales, call us today to arrange and discuss a fully comprehensive timber survey by a qualified Dry Rot Specialist.

 A damp and timber survey is an investigation into dampness, timber decay and woodboring insect attack within a building.
 Subject to your instructions, a CSRT surveyor would conduct a non-destructive damp survey, taking moisture meter profiles from accessible areas of walls within a property.
 These meter readings would then be assessed onsite to determine whether or not dampness is present and the root of the issue.